j3-fortran/fortran_proposals/README.md

 # Fortran Proposals

-This repository contains proposals for the Fortran Standard Committee.
+This repository contains proposals for the Fortran Standard Committee in the [Issues](https://github.com/lfortran/fortran_proposals/issues) section.
 The idea for this repository is to act as a public facing discussion tool to collaborate with the user community to gather proposals for the Fortran language and systematically track all discussions for each proposal.

 ## Workflow